rolyatmax/plots/README.md

 # plots

-a repo for generative art plots
+a repo for my generative art plots

 ## Get started: